Manual Machining

 Objectives

-• Describe the basic components of manual mills.
+• Describe the basics of manual mill operation.

 • Explain how to determine the order of operations for milling a part.